 Since the time this article was posted we have adjusted our position on the inclusion of molecular iodine in iodine supplements.
 After some discussions with active members of the iodine-taking community we have accepted that there may be some benefits of molecular iodine in supplements.
 Namely, that it may help control stomach bacteria, displace toxic halides, and/or be useful for new-takers who may have damaged NIS.
 We have created a Dual Form version of the iodine supplement based on the iodine/iodide intake in the Japanese diet.
 To learn more read the post on Iodine and Iodides in Seaweeds and Supplements.

-Sign up for our supplementation guide, coupon codes and
+Sign-up for our supplement guide, promotions and

 notifications for the latest articles and research on iodine therapy.

 Suite 2-4281, 616 Corporate Way, Valley Cottage, NY, USA 10989